appium/appium/docs/en/about-appium/intro.md

 multiple platforms (iOS, Android, Windows), using the same API.
 This enables code reuse between iOS, Android, and Windows testsuites.

-For specific information about what it means for Appium to "support" its platforms, and automation modalities, please see the [platform support doc](/docs/en/appium-setup/platform-support.md).
+The rest of this doc explains Appium's philosophy and how the project is organized, along with the concepts you need to know in order to begin writing Appium tests successfully.

-If you want to skip the rest of this conceptual introduction and head straight to instructions for getting going as a first-time user, check out our [Getting Started](/docs/en/about-appium/getting-started.md) guide.
+If you want to skip the rest of this conceptual introduction and head straight to practical step-by-step instructions for installing Appium, getting going as a first-time user, and writing your first test, check out our [Getting Started](/docs/en/about-appium/getting-started.md) guide.

 ### Appium Philosophy